Sage-Bionetworks/synapse-login-scipool/README.md

 The `SESSION_TAG_CLAIMS` config is a comma separated list of claims from the list of available claims, given here: https://rest-docs.synapse.org/rest/org/sagebionetworks/repo/model/oauth/OIDCClaimName.html used to define tags in the AWS session.
-The tags are names `synapse_`<claim_name>, where <claim_name> is the name of the claim given in the config file.
+The tags are names `synapse-`<claim name>, where <claim name> is the name of the claim given in the config file.

 The `SESSION_NAME_CLAIMS` config is also a comma separated list of claims, but used to define the session name, as a colon delimited list of claim values.
 For example: setting `SESSION_NAME_CLAIMS=userid,email` will display
 `ServiceCatalogEndusers/1234567:joe.smith@gmail.com` in AWS.